-Origin has three market retail offers available to customers in Victoria – Origin Maximiser, Origin Supply and Origin Saver.
-The Origin Maximiser and Saver deals are fairly standard variable rate contracts with conditional discounts.
-Here are the specific details for households in Melbourne:
+Origin has four market retail offers available to customers in Victoria – Origin Maximiser, Origin Saver, Origin Supply and Rate Freeze.
+The Maximiser and Saver deals are fairly standard variable rate contracts with conditional discounts.
+Here are the specific details for households in Melbourne.

 - Origin Maximiser: This is an open term, variable rate contract with a 12 month benefit period.
 Customers on this plan who pay by direct debit will receive a discount of 28% off their usage charges.
 For a limited time, customers who sign up to the Maxmiser online receive a bonus 2% for a total 32%.

 - Origin Saver: Customers who pay their bills on time will receive a discount of 26% off usage charges.
 Like Origin’s Maximiser offer, this is an open term contract with a 12 month benefit period.

-- Origin Supply: This is Origin’s default energy plan.
-It has variables rates like the other Origin offers, but with no discounts.
+- Origin Supply: This is Origin’s default market offer.
+It has variables rates like the other two offers, but has no conditional discounts.
 There are also no exit fees.

 Green energy options: Origin, like most electricity retailers, offers customers an option to have a percentage of their energy consumption compensated for with renewable energy generation, through the GreenPower initiative.
 The prices for a household on the Citipower network in Victoria are as follows: